aea67/CIM540midterm/AirGuitarFinal/readme.md

 The checking to see if the user got it right function has not been built out yet.

 ### Step One: Interface
-I built on an interface from the wireframes I created in adobe.
-They were hard coded lines, rectangales and ellipses on certain coordinate points that make it look like a guitar.
+I built on an interface from the wireframes I created in adobe Illustrator.
+They were hard coded lines, rectangles and ellipses on certain coordinate points that make it look like a guitar.
  #### Inputs
 * "play mode header" = rect
 * "guitar frets" = stroke